RevoluPowered/lidgren-network/README.md

 # Lidgren.Network revised [![Build Status](https://travis-ci.org/RevoluPowered/lidgren-network.svg?branch=master)](https://travis-ci.org/RevoluPowered/lidgren-network)

-Includes changes which remove socket poll from being slow, updates API to use socket.Select, this lets you handle 1000+ connections, also it changes the behaviour of the library to use concurrency more and async wherever possible.
+Includes changes which remove socket poll from being slow, updates API to use socket.Select, this lets you handle 1000+ connections (which wasn't possible before), also it changes the behaviour of the library to use concurrency more and async wherever possible and is less thread intensive.

 The changes are alpha / not production ready, so use them at your own risk for now.